-The interview process is a stressful time for many applicants.
-There is one chance to simultaneously make a positive first impression, feel out the workplace culture, impress the interviewer with a high-powered resume and stellar references, and learn vital information about the position being offered.
+The interview process is stressful for many applicants.
+There is only one chance to make a good first impression, get a sense of the culture of the workplace, impress the interviewer with a strong resume and great references, and find out important information about the job being offered.

 Some applicants naturally excel at making a good impression but fail to gain all the information they could have.
 Others struggle with conveying their qualifications in a way that demonstrates their true ability.
 In this guide, AAL will share helpful suggestions for maintaining professionalism while protecting your rights.